Recruitment and Selection of Faculty and Professional Employees

-2. A list of specific sources of minority group, disabled, and women candidates should be compiled by the individual unit offices with the assistance of the Division of Diversity, Equity and Inclusion.Some forums to be considered are national organizations that have been formed to establish talent pools of minority groups and women, professional organizations specialized employment agencies, women's colleges, colleges with high minority enrollments, minority and women scholars in other institutions, and newspaper with high readership by members of minority groups and women, and professional websites.
+2. A list of specific sources of candidates from the protected classes above should be compiled by the individual unit offices with the assistance of the Division of Diversity, Equity and Inclusion.Some forums to be considered are national organizations that have been formed to establish talent pools of the protected classes above, professional organizations, specialized employment agencies, women's colleges, colleges with high minority enrollments, minority and women scholars in other institutions, and newspaper with high readership by members of the protected classes above, and professional websites.

 3. The group of applicants considered should include qualified minorities and women, unless evidence is documented that extraordinary efforts to recruit them have been made and have failed.

 4. There are limited conditions under which a person may be recommended for a position without widespread recruitment efforts:

 a.
 Under the Internal Promotion procedure for Professional UUP Employees, the University will give initial consideration in promotion to its professional employees for vacancies in titles as designated.
 In other tiers, other eligible BU employees will also be considered for promotional opportunities.
 The Office of Human Resources provides information regarding internal promotions on the Human Resources website.
 It should be noted that requests to waive conditions of the internal promotion plan or external searches will normally not be granted by the Division of Diversity, Equity and Inclusion for professional positions within the unit represented by UUP unless a substantive case can be made for this action.